Hannah Arendt On Totalitarianism (not what you think)

-Since 2016, you've probably heard philosopher and political theorist Hannah Arendt (1906-1975) name-dropped a few times.
-Her book, The Origins of Totalitarianism, published in 1951, enjoyed a bit of a renaissance after Trump's election in 2016.
+In recent years, you've probably heard philosopher and political theorist Hannah Arendt (1906-1975) name-dropped a few times.
+Her book, The Origins of Totalitarianism, published in 1951, enjoyed a bit of a renaissance after Trump's election in 2016 and again (and again) after Putin's invasion of Ukraine.
 As the title implies, the book examines the origins of the totalitarian movements of the twentieth century, mostly the Nazis, but also the communists of Stalin's Soviet Union.
-After 2016, these were all questions that once again seemed relevant, and Arendt appeared to have the answers.
+Over the last decade, these topics once again seemed relevant, and Arendt appeared to have the answers.

-What I discovered, and I suspect many other flash-fans of Arendt discovered as well, was that reading Arendt is an intellectually daunting exercise, not for readers with short attention spans, and difficult for those not reasonably well-versed in western intellectual traditions.
-My Harcourt Books version of The Origins of Totalitarianism is packed with 500 small font pages.
-The first two-thirds of the book examines the history of modern antisemitism and the role of imperialism in setting the stage for totalitarianism after World War I.
+What I discovered, and I suspect many other flash-fans of Arendt discovered as well, was that reading Arendt is an intellectually daunting exercise, not for readers with short attention spans, and difficult for those not reasonably well-versed in western philosophical traditions.
+My Harcourt Books version of The Origins of Totalitarianism is packed with 500 small font pages, with the first two-thirds of the book examining the history of modern antisemitism and the role of imperialism in setting the stage for totalitarianism after World War I.

 Nevertheless, to demonstrate how easy it can be to make this mistake, here are a few passages from The Origins of Totalitarianism that have been very quotable in the last few years.